 - Must have full, half or capsule type Lexan windshield.
 If using half or capsule type option, a guard must be installed on passenger side.

 - Rear window area must remain open.
-Rear quarter windows must be either open of clear Lexan.
-No other side boxing shall be permitted further defined – No portion of the roof, b-post, b-post extension, sail panel or any other item may be closer than twelve (12) inches to the rear spoiler.
+Rear quarter windows must be either open or made of clear Lexan.
+No other side boxing shall be permitted.

 - All Chevy motors only may use any body style.

 - Suggested bodies: harrisautoracing.com or www.lefthanderchassis.com.
 Optional “Tour Type” modified body may be permitted.

 - Spill boards, vertical or airfoil or any other aerodynamic devices will not be permitted anywhere on the car.